Alawite-Sunni fighting erupts in Lebanon, 3 killed

 TRIPOLI, Lebanon Three people were killed when fighting erupted overnight in the Lebanese city of Tripoli between members of the Alawite minority loyal to Syrian President Bashar al-Assad and members of the Sunni majority, witnesses and security officials said.

-Rocket-propelled grenades and automatic rifles were used in the fighting in an Alawite enclave and surrounding Sunni neighborhoods in the port city, 70 km (45 miles) north of Beirut.
+Rocket-propelled grenades and automatic rifles were used in the fighting in an Alawite enclave and surrounding Sunni neighbourhoods in the port city, 70 km (45 miles) north of Beirut.

 "The clashes peaked at dawn.
 The sound of gunfire is still echoing in the city," a Lebanese security official said.